Meet the Coaches

 In her former role as Global Diversity Officer, at Corning Incorporated, Debra was responsible for developing and implementing Corning’s global diversity strategy.
 She led the creation and deployment of a re-branding campaign for the Global Diversity office which more closely aligned the diversity and inclusion work to Corning’s focus on Innovation.
 Prior to this role, Debra held roles as Strategic HR Business Partner, HR Generalist and Director of 3 HR Centers of Excellence.
 Debra is certified in MBTI (Myers Briggs Type Indicator), Hogan Personality Assessment and LIFO.

-Chris’ approach to coaching is built on the premise that trust is the essential factor found in successful coaching engagements.
-He establishes an atmosphere of learning-by-doing, which helps his clients increase their overall effectiveness, generate insights that lead to specific actions, and impact key organization goals and results.
+Chris’ approach to coaching is built on the premise that trust is the essential factor found in all successful coaching engagements.
+He establishes an atmosphere of learning by doing that helps his clients increase their overall effectiveness by generating insights that lead to specific actions, with the aim of impacting key organization goals, results and culture.

 Linda Brown, Ph.D., based in Cleveland, is an executive coach and consultant who combines her 20+ years in business with her academic training to develop a deep understanding of her clients’ unique needs and goals, while also recognizing the context in which the client works.
 Clients report that they have increased their leadership effectiveness, gained greater self-awareness of how their behavior impacts others, and have been able to successfully move into more responsible roles in their organizations through her support and insights.

 - Executive and performance coaching

 - 360-degree feedback

 - Family business consulting

 - Consulting during mergers and acquisitions to determine organizational fit